supechicken/crdyboot/README.md

 * The `vboot` package is a thin wrapper around the C [vboot] library.
 It also exposes a `DiskIo` trait through which it can read and write blocks to a disk.
-* The `libcrdy` package is where most of the bootloader is implemented.
-It implements the `DiskIo` trait using the [uefi crate], and uses the `vboot` package to load and verify a kernel.
-It then boots into that kernel using the EFI stub.
+* The `libcrdy` package contains shared code that is used by both the `crdyboot` and `crdyshim` packages.
-* The `crdyboot` package provides the actual bootloader executable.
+* The `crdyboot` package produces the actual `crdyboot` executable.
 It contains the embedded key used to verify the kernel data, the SBAT data used for revocation, and sets up logging and allocation.
+Then it loads, verifies, and runs the kernel.
-Then it uses `libcrdy` to load, verify, and run the kernel.
+* The `crdyshim` package produces an optional first-stage bootloader similar to [`shim`].
+Its purpose is to load, verify, and run the second stage bootloader.
 * The `xtask` package contains a host executable that provides the various `xtask` commands shown below.
 It's like a fancy Makefile for running various dev and test operations.